 Freshman Urban Program (FUP)

-2013 Coordinator Application
+2014 Coordinator Application

 The Freshman Urban Program (FUP) is a service-focused community-exploring program aimed at introducing freshmen to MIT and to life in an urban college environment.
-Participants have the opportunity to get to know each other and their counselors through fun and focused public service activities.
+Participants have the opportunity to get to know each other, MIT staff, and their counselors through fun and focused public service activities.
 Besides acclimating incoming students to their new environment, FUP enables them to explore and begin to understand the needs of the Cambridge/Boston communities, and the role that students can play in meeting these needs through leadership and service.
 FUP is an MIT Public Service Center program.

-The coordinator commitment starts in spring semester 2013, when coordinators will review applications and interview potential counselors (February), organize counselor trainings (March/April), and plan FUP alum community service reunions (March, April or May).
+The coordinator commitment starts in spring semester 2014, when coordinators will work with PSC staff to review applications and interview potential counselors (February), organize counselor trainings (March/April), and plan FUP alum community service reunions (March, April or May).
 Coordinators will spend approximately 25 hours on these activities over the spring semester.

-During summer 2013, coordinators will work closely with PSC staff to plan the logistics of the FUP program, and a commitment of at least 10 hours a week is required for each coordinator, as is attendance at weekly check-in meetings.
+During summer 2014, coordinators will work closely with PSC staff to plan the logistics of the FUP program, and a commitment of at least 10 hours a week is required for each coordinator, as is attendance at weekly check-in meetings.
 It is strongly preferred that both coordinators are on or near campus over the summer to be able to attend check-in meetings in person.

-It is expected that FUP 2013 will be held August 20-25, 2013, during freshman pre-orientation, and coordinators are expected to have no other time commitments during this period, as well as the week and a half prior during which time coordinators pull together final logistics and lead counselor training.
+It is expected that FUP 2014 will be held during freshman pre-orientation, and coordinators are expected to have no other time commitments during this period, as well as the week and a half prior during which time coordinators pull together final logistics and lead counselor training.

-Applications are due Friday, November 30.
+Applications are due Friday, November 29.

-Interviews will be held on December 4-5, and selections will be made before the end of fall semester.
+Interviews will be held on December 9-10, and selections will be made before the end of fall semester.